-Athlete User Group.
-TBC, a multi-purpose boathouse facility serving athletic and private use located at

-15 the western end of Georgetown near Rock Creek Parkway, currently houses the majority of athletes.

-16 Approximately 1,210 athletes use TBC on a daily basis during the week, 930 high school athletes and university.
-A representative from TBC indicated that 45% of athletic users use the facility during the morning and 55% use the facility during the afternoon.
-Therefore, the AM peak hour and PM peak hour
+14 Athlete User Group.
+TBC, a multi-purpose boathouse facility serving athletic and private use located at 15 the western end of Georgetown near Rock Creek Parkway, currently houses the majority of athletes.
+Approximately 1,210 athletes use TBC on a daily basis during the week, 930 high school athletes and 16 280 university athletes.
+A total of 12 high schools use the 17,410 SF facility resulting in an average of 17 78 athletes per high school.
+Only two universities use TBC resulting in an average of 140 athletes per 18 19 university.
+A representative from TBC indicated that 45% of athletic users use the facility during the 20 morning and 55% use the facility during the afternoon.
+Therefore, the AM peak hour and PM peak hour 21 trip generation rates were calculated as follows: